 Sometimes also referred to as Sohra, Cherrapunji aka Cherrapunjee brims with the glistening beauty of nature.
-In the past, Cherrapunji was popular as the wettest place on Earth due to the copious amounts of rainfall which it received on an annual basis.
+In the past, Cherrapunji was popular as the wettest place on Earth due to the copious amounts of rainfall that it received on an annual basis.

 It is a great place to explore the local culture and have a taste of nature’s beauty in the form of valleys, breathtaking waterfalls and so many other things which allure your heart with a certain sense of happiness.